 When you stop resisting, a lot of your energy will come back to you.
 You may even feel an instant rush of energy, or you may experience the return of energy in some other way – such as a deep relief/inner relaxation or a noticeable change in vibes around you.

 Truth cuts through the bullshit, creating a door out of your Prison Of Lies.
-If it’s something you’ve been denying for a long time, being honest about your feelings will change your life.
+If it’s something you’ve been denying for a long time, being honest about your true feelings will change your life.
 Even if you choose to keep your truth from others, I recommend that you commit to being as honest as possible with yourself.
 Hopefully, with practice, you will, like me, grow to enjoy the process and the results.